sallamy2580/script-solana-nft/README.md

 **jpg_scraper.ts**
 [See Config for Input](https://github.com/WilliamAmbrozic/Solana-NFT-Analytics-Tools#Config.json)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Scrapes all NFT image files from the metadata uri of each and then downloads them in a folder (NFT symbol named) under ./images.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Scrapes all NFT image files from the metadata uri of each and then downloads them in a folder (CandyMachine ID named) under ./images.

 ### Sample Output